 Sherrill real estate is some of the most expensive in Iowa, although Sherrill house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Sherrill is generally considered to be a blue-collar town.
-36.89% of the Sherrill workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Sherrill is a blue-collar town, with 36.89% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Sherrill is a city of professionals, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Sherrill who work in healthcare (11.48%), office and administrative support (7.38%), and sales jobs (7.38%).

 Sherrill is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Sherrill’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Being a small city, Sherrill does not have a public transit system used by locals to get to and from work.
+Sherrill is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Sherrill overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Sherrill, 24.18% have at least a bachelor's degree.
+The education level of Sherrill citizens is a little higher than the average for US cities and towns: 24.18% of adults in Sherrill have at least a bachelor's degree.

 The per capita income in Sherrill in 2022 was $33,755, which is middle income relative to Iowa and the nation.
 This equates to an annual income of $135,020 for a family of four.
 However, Sherrill contains both very wealthy and poor people as well.